rgjha/susy-serial/README.md

 It is very easy to perform the installation and execution of SUSY\_LATTICE.
 Below we provide the necessary steps on Unix or Linux systems.

 [1.]
-Download the code from CPC Program Library and unpack it.
+Download the code from Github and unpack it.
 [2.]
 Change the directory to SUSY\_LATTICE.
 [3.]
 Edit utilities.h to set number of supercharges Q16,
 and lattice lengths LX,LY,LZ and T.